maelgruand1/PyCalculator/README.md

 ## How to Run

-1. Clone the repository: `git clone https://github.com/your-username/python-calculator.git`
+1. Clone the repository: `git clone https://github.com/maelgruand1/PyCalculator.git`
-2. Navigate to the project directory: `cd python-calculator`
+2. Navigate to the project directory: `cd PyCalculator`
 3. Run the main script: `python main.py`

 ## Usage